 To lots of people I look like I have it all.
 Newsflash I don’t.
-I have anxiety issues and only now am I starting to learn how to deal with them properly.
+I have anxiety issues and only now am I starting to learn how to deal with them properly, or the best way I can.
 I struggled for years and years, which partly was escalated due to me not knowing I had epilepsy, but anxiety and worry is deep routed in me regardless.
 Depending on whether I’ve been looking after myself properly really determines if I’ll have spike in anxiety, but I found methods to ease it.
+However, regardless of me finding coping methods of dealing with anxiety, it really is part of me and I accept that now.

 My story is a tiny bit different because I had a lot of epilepsy related anxiety – I didn’t know I was having absence seizures and therefore the aftermath made me anxious.
 Once diagnosed the anxietyotmeter dropped slightly.
 This new lease of life encouraged me to try more things, to really put a lid on this annoyance.